ttetrafon/practice/unreal engine/coding.md

   - `UCLASS()`: Generates reflection data for classes deriving from `UObject`.
   - `USTRUCT()`: Generates reflection data for a `struct`.
   - `GENERATED_BODY()`: Creates all boilerplate code for the type.
-  - `UPROPERTY()`: Provides the additional features an Unreal property has (Blueprint accessibility, replication, etc).
+  - `UPROPERTY()`: Provides the additional features an Unreal property has (Blueprint accessibility, replication, etc) [[docs](https://docs.unrealengine.com/4.27/en-US/ProgrammingAndScripting/GameplayArchitecture/Properties/Specifiers/)].
+    - `VisibleAnywhere`: The properly can be inspected in all related Unreal windows, but not modified.
+    - `BlueprintReadOnly`: The property can be read by blueprints but not modified.
+    - `Category`: Specifies the category of the property when displayed in the blueprints details panel.
+    - `meta`: Controls how the property interacts with other unreal systems.
+      - `AllowPrivateAccess = "true"` allows a private member to be accessible from a blueprint.
   - `UFUNCTION()`: Provides the additional features an Unreal function/method has (extending in Blueprints, override Blueprint functions, etc).

 ## Garbage Collection